projen/projen/rfcs/github-project-settings.md

 When maintaining many projects, manaing publishing secrets becomes a major burden.
 It is also error prone and has potential security implications.
 Ideally these secrets should be managed by tooling and not by humans.

-GitHub offers some support for centrally managinig secrets but these require organization-level permissions which are not always available.
+GitHub offers some support for centrally managing secrets but these require organization-level permissions which are not always available.

 ## README (working backwards)